solarsnake/coveralls-demo-ruby/README.md

 [IMAGE: Fork the project]

-GitHub tells your it's working on your fork:
+GitHub will tell you it's working on your fork:

 [IMAGE: Forking the project...]

-When it's done you'll see a new repo that looks just like the old one, called `coveralls-demo-ruby`, only now you'll notice it belongs to you:
+When it's done, you'll see a new repo that looks just like the original, called `coveralls-demo-ruby`, only now you'll notice it belongs to you:

 [IMAGE: You forked this project]